andraugust/andraugust.github.io/classical-mechanics.md

 ### Lecture 6: The Principle of Least Action

-The principle of least action states that of all the trajectories that exist through state-space, the one that's taken by a system minimizes the integral
+The principle of least action states that of all the trajectories that exist through state-space, the one that's actually taken by a system will minimize the integral

 $$